 Main research interests

 - Applied Ethics in the field of civil security

 - Philosophy of Technology and Technology Assessment (TA)

 - Epistemology and meta-ethics

-For an interim period from December 2017 to May 2018, Sebastian Weydner-Volkmann takes the position of Administrative Manager of the University of Freiburg’s Centre for Security and Society, a position he already had for an earlier interim period from November 2015 to March 2016.
+For the interim period from December 2017 to May 2018, Sebastian Weydner-Volkmann took the position of Administrative Manager of the University of Freiburg’s Centre for Security and Society, a position he already had for an earlier interim period from November 2015 to March 2016.
 Since April 2016, he is involved in establishing the tri-national graduate academy “Security – Risk – Orientation” (SERIOR).

 Sebastian Weydner-Volkmann has extensive experience in European research project management.
 He was responsible for financial and administrative management of the Centre for Security and Society’s participation in the EU FP7 projects XP-DITE and TeraSCREEN.
 In both projects, he coordinated European partners as a work package leader for the ethics related research tasks.
 Since June 2018, he leads Freiburg’s research contributions to the EU H2020 project TRESSPASS.